 The next day it appears that the coup attempt has failed, with the majority of the military remaining loyal to Mossadegh.
 As masses of demonstrators take to the streets in support of Mossadegh, the shah flees to Baghdad then Rome, and several of the conspirators involved in the coup are arrested.
 Believing the danger has passed, Mossadegh directs that the troops who have remained loyal to return to their barracks.

 The shah returns to Iran on 22 August.
 He is now heavily indebted to the US and Britain for the continuation of his reign.
 The CIA and British Secret Intelligence Service (MI6) immediately provide the coup government with US$5 million to help it consolidate power.
 It is the CIA's first successful attempt to overthrow a foreign government.
-Martial law is declared, and will remain in force until the end of 1957.
-Diplomatic relations with Britain are restored.
+Martial law is declared.
+It remains in force until the end of 1957.

 Referring to Mossadegh, the shah says, "The law must be carried out with regard to persons who have violated national institutions and the constitution, wasted the nation's money and the spilled blood of innocent persons to promote hypocrisy."

 Mossadegh's trial before a five-member military tribunal begins on 8 November.
-The former prime minister conducts his own defence, arguing that the shah did not have the right to dismiss him without prior approval of the Majlis.
+Mossadegh conducts his own defence, arguing that the shah did not have the right to dismiss him without prior approval from the Majlis.

 On 21 December the tribunal sentences Mossadegh to three years solitary confinement for trying to overthrow the monarchy.

-After serving his sentence Mossadegh will be placed under house arrest in his Ahmad-Abad estate, where he will remain until he dies.
+After serving his sentence, Mossadegh is placed under house arrest in his Ahmad-Abad estate, where he remains until he dies.

 Relations with the US and Britain are restored.
 The US immediately provides economic assistance, and a new oil concession is negotiated with Britain.

-Mohammad Reza Shah Pahlavi will attempt to introduce a variety of social, economic and administrative reforms, albeit in an atmosphere of increasing repression.
+Shah Pahlavi attempts to introduce a variety of social, economic and administrative reforms, albeit in an atmosphere of increasing repression.

-Opposition parties including the Tudeh and the National Front are banned, suppressed, or closely controlled, freedom of speech is curtailed, and the secret police (SAVAK - Sazman-e Ettelaat va Amniyat-e Keshvar) is strengthened - measures that along with economic instability, corruption, and the rise of Shia fundamentalism will contribute to the shah's ultimate downfall.
+Opposition parties, including the Tudeh and the National Front, are banned, suppressed, or closely controlled.
+Freedom of speech is curtailed.
+The secret police (SAVAK - Sazman-e Ettelaat va Amniyat-e Keshvar) is strengthened.

 1954 - Oil production resumes late in the year.
 Under an agreement reached between the government and a consortium of eight foreign oil companies, industry control of the oil companies is restored, but the government's share of income is greatly increased to approximately one-half of the net profits.

-The consortium is made up of the AIOC (with a 40% holding), Royal Dutch Shell (14% holding), Standard Oil Company (New Jersey), Standard Oil of California, Socony Vacuum, the Texas Company, Gulf Oil Corporation, and the Compagnie Francaise des Petroles.
+The consortium is made up of the AIOC (with a 40% holding), Royal Dutch Shell (a 14% holding), Standard Oil Company (New Jersey), Standard Oil of California, Socony Vacuum, the Texas Company, Gulf Oil Corporation, and the Compagnie Francaise des Petroles.